AdobeDocs/campaign-web.en/help/v8/workflows/activities/load-file.md

 >
 >Before loading the target file, ensure it adheres to the sample file formatting.
 Any discrepancies in the file format, column structure, or number of columns may lead to errors during workflow execution.

+To define the target file to upload, follow these steps:

 1. In the **[!UICONTROL Target file]** section, specify the action to perform when retrieving the file to upload on the server.

     * **[!UICONTROL Upload file from local machine]**: Select the file to upload from your machine.